Medium/snowflake/README.md

 ##### Clear path to advancement

 No more guesswork or fuzzy answers about what you need to do in order to get promoted.
+Pick any track on which you'd like to improve and start looking for opportunities to demonstrate the next milestone.

 ##### Managers and makers get equal treatment

 Each manager level is tied to a corresponding maker level so you don't have to go into management to advance.
-Forcing someone to manage people is a great way to get bad managers.
+Forcing someone to become a amanager is a great way to get bad managers.

 ##### Performance evaluation is easy